Skip to main content

 Recommended Read: Book Review of Walk Through Cold Fire by Cin Forshay-Lunsford: A Fiery Coming-of-Age Tale of love, Loss, and rebellion

-In Gulliver’s Travels, Lemuel Gulliver—a ship surgeon—embarks on a series of remarkable journeys that land him in the strangest places.
+In Gulliver’s Travels, Lemuel Gulliver—a ship surgeon—embarks on a series of journeys that land him in the strangest places.
 Each stop on Gulliver’s travels brings him face to face with societies and creatures vastly different from his own, yet strangely reflective of our human nature.

 Swift crafted Gulliver’s experiences to illustrate the absurdity of human ego, politics, and society.
 Here is a glimpse into the lands Gulliver visits: